 The multi-disciplinary Program in Immunology (Harry Schroeder, Jr., MD, PhD, Director and David Chaplin, MD, PhD, Co-director) consists of over 100 UAB Faculty who identify themselves as basic or clinical immunologists and are members of multiple units at UAB.
 A desire for excellence on the part of the UAB faculty, coupled with the relative youth of the institution, has promoted a collective attitude of interdepartmental cooperation and collegiality.

 The NIAMS MCRC (Multidisciplinary Clinical Research Center).
-Directed by Robert P. Kimberly, MD, Division of Clinical Immunology & Rheumatology is a program designed to foster and promote research related to the causes, diagnosis, treatment, and improved care of patients suffering from arthritis and musculoskeletal diseases (MSD).
+Directed by S. Louis Bridges, Jr, MD, PhD, Division of Clinical Immunology & Rheumatology is a program designed to foster and promote research related to the causes, diagnosis, treatment, and improved care of patients suffering from arthritis and musculoskeletal diseases (MSD).
 To this end, highly-rigorous fundamental and clinical research is supported with state-of-the-art methodology with the following mission: (1) To conduct outstanding, innovative research projects drawing on the unique strengths of the AMC and using state-of-the-art tools from statistics, epidemiology, outcomes, health services, and behavioral research; (2) To foster the development of new projects and the development and application of new evaluative, analytic, and translational methods to research in arthritis and MSD; (3) To promote the training of new, and the continuing education of established, clinical investigators in the most current methods of research and evaluation applicable to arthritis and MSD

 To complement ongoing research, the RDCC (Rheumatic Diseases Core Center), (NIH/NIAMS 5P30 AR048311) directed by John Mountz, MD, PhD, has a strong obligation to provide access to innovative experimental methodologies.
 As such, the RDCC supports three scientific cores: (1) Comprehensive Flow Cytometry Core (CFCC) directed by John D. Mountz, MD, PhD; (2) Analytic Imaging and Immunoreagent Core (AIIC) directed by Kent T. Keyser, PhD; and (3) Analytical Genomics and Transgenics Core (AGTC) Facility directed by Robert A. Kesterson, PhD.